cypriansakwa/Parallel_Homomorphic_Operations_for_TFHE_using_Rayon/README.md

 - This code introduces a custom trait, ParallelHomomorphicOps, which enables parallel operations on FheUint64 encrypted values.
 - It wraps the logic for parallel addition, making it more accessible and convenient for the user.
 - Users can now perform parallel homomorphic operations without needing to manually handle the parallelism each time.
+## Explanation of the Code:
+- **ParallelHomomorphicOps Trait:**
+   - This trait encapsulates a parallel addition operation, so any type that implements it can do parallel homomorphic adds.
+It is intended to be generic, allowing it to be readily expanded to accommodate other operations such as multiplication or subtraction in the future.
+- **Parallel Addition Implementation:**
+   - The parallel_add method adds another vector of encrypted values (other) to the invoking object (self).
+The addition is done in parallel, with Rayon's into_par_iter() for parallel iteration and map for processing each element.
+- **Usage in the Main Function:**
+   - In the parallel_encryption_addition function, encrypted values are added using the newly created parallel_add method.
+This demonstrates how the trait can be used to improve current functionality using parallelism.
+## Integration into TFHE Library:
+- To integrate this directly into the TFHE library, you would need to:
+   - Modify the FheUint64 type (and other similar types) to implement this ParallelHomomorphicOps trait directly within the library.
+   - Provide a similar parallelized implementation for all relevant operations (not just addition).
+   - Ensure that this parallelism is optional or configurable, as some users might prefer single-threaded operations due to the overhead of parallel processing.
 ## Requirements
 - **Rust:** Ensure you have the latest stable version of Rust installed.
 - **Rust version:** a minimum Rust version of $1.73$ is required to compile TFHE-rs.